Tottenham vs Leeds predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Premier League and Sky Sports Main Event

-Tottenham host Leeds in the Premier League on Monday and it is a crucial fixture in Spurs' quest for top-flight survival.
+Tottenham host Leeds in the Premier League this evening and it is a crucial fixture in Spurs' quest for top-flight survival.

 Roberto De Zerbi has led them to vital away victories at Wolves and Aston Villa in their last two games but they have won only twice at the Tottenham Hotspur Stadium this season.